 Because riparian areas reside at the land-water interface, they serve as essential terrestrial-aquatic energy linkages, in which the quality of habitat and food affects bird diet, fitness, and reproductive success.
 Flying insects, many of which have aquatic larval stages, can be up to twice as abundant in riparian buffers compared to bare shorelines (Whitaker et al. 1999).
-This is particularly important for migratory species dependent on refuel during stopovers.
-The type and size of the water source (i.e., wetland, river, stream, lake, or pond), as well as the habitat within the riparian buffer (e.g., diversity of tree species, availability of nest and perch sites, flood frequency) can greatly affect which birds are found there.
+In addition to increased overall abundance of insects in riparian zones, the aquatic insects (i.e., those whose larvae mature in the water) found there have 4 to 34 times more omega-3 fatty acids than terrestrial insects, making aquatic insects nutritionally superior.
+This is particularly important for migratory species dependent on refuel during stopovers and for breeding birds feeding hungry chicks.
+The type and size of the water source (i.e., wetland, river, stream, lake, or pond), as well as the habitat characteristics within the riparian buffer (e.g., diversity of tree species, availability of nest and perch sites, flood frequency) can greatly affect which birds are found there.
 Species like the Northern Parula, and Alder, Least, and Great-crested Flycatchers are likely to be found only near streams with a thick understory of shrubs, whereas the Pileated Woodpecker can be found in nearly any type of mature riparian forest, as long as large trees are available for nest cavities.
 Among the earliest migrant warblers, the Louisiana Waterthrush nests right in the streambank and requires moving freshwater in clear, perennial streams in mature deciduous or mixed forests.
 In general, headwater streams have more neotropical migrants dependent on undisturbed forest and larger streams have more generalist birds that tolerate edges and disturbed habitat (Miller et al. 1997).
 While birds benefit from riparian buffers, they can contribute to the restoration process itself through seed dispersal (Ortega-Álvarez et al. 2012) and serving as bio-indicators of healthy functioning ecosystems in assessments of post-implementation success (Bryce and Hughes 2002; Ormerod and Tyler 1993).

 Removing Invasive Vegetation to Prepare Sites